rejnowicz281/watch/README.md

 # watch

-A time-tracker app built with Rails.
+A time-tracker app built with NextJS.

 ## Features